How Much Does a Professional Translation Cost?

 Several translation companies implement word counts to approximate the price of an assigned translation project.
 Per-word pricing manages to be fair for both the providers and client, though, it is essential that you ask whether the company costs for source language word count or target language word count.
 Some language service providers will give you a very less per word price, but it provides translation only and no extra proofreading or editing.
 On the other side, some service providers will give you one per word price for translation, proofreading, and editing.
 Knowing what your price includes is critical when analyzing quotes so you can be sure you are getting affordable translation services.

 Translation Rates per Word: Driving Factors

 1. Rates vary depending on language combination: The rule of supply-and-demand applies here, and the rate per word for obscure language pair will be higher than language pair with a significant association of expert translators.
-Cost of living in the target nation will also affect the translation rate per word.
+The cost of living in the target nation will also affect the translation rate per word.

 2. Rates vary depending on total volume: Some agencies apply discounts for large volumes and continuous translation projects.
 If you have a big translation project, you may get a substantial volume discount from your service provider.
-Though, you should take into the record that not all freelance translators allow this type of discounts.
+Though, you should take into the record that not all freelance translators allow this type of discount.

 3. Rates vary depending on the subject matter: Translation of general stuff that needs no or little expertise is at the low point of the price scale.
 Rates per word get higher as the subject matter becomes more complicated.